Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 Every successful migration starts with a plan

-The objective of a tenant-to-tenant migration is to move content from one Microsoft 365 tenant to another destination environment.
-With such a major transition, there are a lot of critical questions that you’ll need to consider as you plan your data migration strategy.
+The goal of a tenant-to-tenant migration is to move content from one Microsoft 365 tenant to another.
+It’s a big transition—so it’s important to ask the right questions as you plan your migration strategy.

 • What are you migrating?
-Do you need to do a cross-tenant migration of Microsoft 365 in its entirety?
+Do you need a full Microsoft 365 migration, or just migrate specific workloads like Exchange Online migration, SharePoint migration, or OneDrive migration?
 Or do you just need to do a cross-tenant OneDrive migration or a cross-tenant SharePoint migration?

 • Are you migrating user accounts, email inboxes, Teams content, or all three?